 Sometime you need to change the layout of current worksheet to Portrait or Landscape.
 There are two ways to change the orientation of current worksheet.

-Just click the Orientation button under the Page Layout tab, it shows the Portrait item and Landscape item in the drop down list.
-Click the one of both to change current worksheet's orientation.
+1. Click the Page Layout > Orientation, and then select the Portrait item or the Landscape item from the drop down list to change current worksheet's orientation.

 Occasionally the Wrap Text command cannot meet your needs to set the text layout in cells, and it requires changing the orientation of text in cells.
 You can do it with following steps:

 Go to Orientation section under the Alignment tab in Format Cells dialog box, you can drag the orientation pointer or enter the orientation degree to change the orientation of text in cells.
-See the following screen shot:
+See screenshot: